blockchaintp/sextant/docs/deployments/infosec/tfs-admin.md

 ![Sextant Deployment TFS™ on Sawtooth Settings Explorer Snap001](../../images/sextant-deployments-tfs-sawtooth-settings-explorer-snap001.png){.shadow}

-Next we return to our TFS™ CLI session where we can lst the snapshot then create a second file `descartes.txt`:
+Next we return to our TFS™ CLI session where we can list the snapshot then create a second file `descartes.txt`:

 ```bash